Incidence and Prevalence of CPP

 - extra corporeal shock wave therapy (ESWT)

-- muscle strengthening exercises
+- muscle strengthening and stretching exercises

 - postural retraining